wnayes/bond-wm/docs/docs/getting-started/configuration.md

 set up dependencies, and repeat any time after you make package.json changes.

 ```
-cd ~/.config/electron-wm-config
+cd ~/.config/bond-wm-config
 npm install
 ```

 ## Optional Git Branch Setup

-The working copy in the cloned repository branch is going to be compatible with the latest release of electron-wm.
-When a new electron-wm release occurs in the future, it may coincide with upstream updates to the config template branch.
+The working copy in the cloned repository branch is going to be compatible with the latest release of bond-wm.
+When a new bond-wm release occurs in the future, it may coincide with upstream updates to the config template branch.

 To set yourself up to more easily accept future config updates, it is recommended to create a new branch in the git repository.

 ```
-cd ~/.config/electron-wm-config
+cd ~/.config/bond-wm-config
 git checkout -b config-personal
 ```